-At St. Luke's Children's Neuro and Behavioral Psychology, our team of child psychologists and pediatric neuropsychologists work with infants, toddlers, children, and adolescents with various medical and behavioral health conditions.
+At St. Luke's Children's Neuro and Behavioral Psychology, our team of child psychologists, pediatric psychologists, and pediatric neuropsychologists work with infants, toddlers, children, and adolescents with various medical and behavioral health conditions.
 Our team offers comprehensive psychological and neuropsychological assessment, management, and consultation for children and adolescents experiencing learning, emotional, social, and/or behavioral difficulties.

 Kathleen M. Deidrick, PhD provides neuropsychological evaluation and consultation to assist in diagnosis and intervention planning for infants, toddlers, children, and adolescents with neurocognitive and medical conditions.
 As a member of the cochlear implant team she completes pre-surgical evaluations.

 Dr. Deidrick works with a broad range of neurological, genetic, and other congenital and acquired medical conditions, including chromosomal abnormalities, congenital heart disease, moderate to severe traumatic brain injury, leukemia, extreme prematurity, and autism spectrum disorder.